Echo, Vascular and Nuclear

 With that in mind, let’s jump into how to perform these!

-The ASE suggest using the standard AP4 window when performing RV function assessment.
+The ASE suggest using the RV focused Apical 4 Chamber window when performing an assessment of the right ventricle.

 TAPSE: Tricuspid Annular Plane Systolic Excursion